 ECBA is, based on the BABoK v3 scheme of competency-based certification.

-One needs to pass individually in all the knowledge areas as given above and have to also score the overall minimum to pass.
+One needs to pass individually in all the knowledge areas as given above and also to score the overall minimum to pass.
 From our experience with past ECBA participants and their experience, we know that it is safe to assume that the ECBA exam passing score is more than 70%.
 Hence it is suggested to target 80 – 90% in the ECBA mock tests to be successful in the ECBA final exam.
-Again there is no official data by IIBA to support this.
+Again there is no official data from IIBA to support this.

 This is based on our best estimate of the information on the ECBA exam.